lanaaab/IOT_Voice_Activation/README.md

 * Anan Khateb
 * Daniel Peleg

-## Details about the project
+## Details about our project
+Our Smart Voice-Activated Light is an IoT project designed to assist people with disabilities, such as those with limited hand mobility or vision impairments.
+Using our wake word "Marvin" and voice commands, users can turn the light on or off, change colors, adjust brightness, and schedule lighting without needing physical interaction.
+The system also provides real-time updates on the weather and time, making daily tasks more accessible.
+By integrating speech recognition and IoT cloud services, our project enhances independence, convenience, and accessibility for those who need it most.

 ## Folder description :
 * ESP32: source code for the esp side (firmware).
 * Documentation: wiring diagram + basic operating instructions
 * Unit Tests: tests for individual hardware components (input / output devices)
-* flutter_app : dart code for our Flutter app.
 * Parameters: contains description of configurable parameters
 * Assets: 3D printed parts, Audio files used in this project,

-## Arduino/ESP32 libraries used in this project:
 ## Arduino/ESP libraries installed for the project:
+* EspSoftwareSerial - version 6.16.1
-* XXXX - version XXXXX
+* ArduinoJson - version 7.3.0
-* XXXX - version XXXXX
+* Adafruit NeoPixel - version 1.12.3
-* XXXX - version XXXXX
+* WiFiManager - version 2.0.17

 ## Project Poster: